 Some charities are keeping their finances top secret

-Have you ever given money to Teach for America, the $295 million nonprofit that brings educators to low-income neighborhoods across the country?
-What about the National Fish and Wildlife Foundation, one of the largest conservation groups in the United States which brought in $127 million in 2014?
+Have you ever given money to Teach for America?
+The $295 million nonprofit brings educators to low-income neighborhoods across the country.
+What about the National Fish and Wildlife Foundation?
+One of the largest conservation groups in the United States raised $127 million in 2014?

 These are among 10 major charities refusing to show where your money goes, and that’s a problem for the Better Business Bureau’s Wise Giving Alliance.
 In a new list from the charity watchdog, BBB calls them the largest “Transparency Dodgers” who didn’t disclose enough operational information, including fundraising performance.